Sombrerete, Zacatecas: History

 The earliest known culture of this region was that of the Chalchihuites, which existed from the late Pre-classic to about 900 AD, and was mostly sedentary and agricultural.
 It is not known why the settlements of this area were abandoned, but theories center on climate change, attacks from nomadic peoples and the fall of the large cities of the central valleys of Mesoamerica.
 From then until the arrival of the Spanish, the nomadic Chichimecas dominated the area.

 In 1555, nine years after discovering silver in what is now the city of Zacatecas, Juan de Tolosa and a small group of Spaniards and allied indigenous arrived to find more.
 They settled near a small spring, calling the area Real y Minas de Sobrerete.
 The name came from Friar Jerónimo de Mendoza, who noticed that one of the mountains (Cerro de Sombreretillo) surrounding the valley looked like the common three-corner hat of the time, when viewed from the side.

 Soon after, the main became important producers of gold, silver, lead, tin and mercury, and by 1570, the settlement had grown enough to be officially declared a town by the Audiencia de Guadalajara with the name of Villa de Llerena.
 In 1567 the San Mateo monastery was established to be the main evangelical center of the region.

 During the colonial period the town and region continued to grow economically, with the addition of agriculture and ranching as important economic activities.
-However, mining still remained primary, with the two largest and most productive mines being Pabellón and Vetanegre, which made the Fagoaga family rich, giving it the title of the Marquesado del Apartado.
+However, mining still remained primary, with the two largest and most productive mines being Pabellón and Vetanegre, which made the Fagoaga family rich, giving them the title of the Marquesado del Apartado.
 The importance of the town of Sombrerete grew in the 17th century, with the establishment of a Royal House to collect taxes from as far as Chihuahua and Sinaloa.
 At the beginning of the 19th century, the town had a population of about 30,000 and a coin mint (casa de moneda) was established to create a coin called Vargas.
 Outside the mines, the various agricultural and ranching haciendas dominated the area until the beginning of the 20th century.